wp-plugins/gantry/readme.txt

 Once you downloaded and installed Gantry Framework plugin, please download also a default theme (that is intended to be used as a basis for building your own themes) from [Gantry Framework](http://gantry-framework.org/ "Gantry Framework") site.

 == Changelog ==

+= 1.31 =
+* Fix for the caching issue which caused the "Fatal error: Call to a member function getGridcss()"
+* Please clean your site/browser cache after updating Gantry to 1.31

 = 1.30 =
 * Fix for the "Fatal error: Call to a member function isEnabled()" in some rare cases